Launch your tech mastery with us—your coding journey starts now!

 def backtrack(path, remaining):

-# Base Case: No numbers left to pick
+# Base case: no numbers left

 if not remaining: